Use a Plain Cluster

 simple-nifi NodePort 10.43.75.25 <none> 8443:30247/TCP 49m

-The Apache NiFi operator will automatically generate the admin user credentials with a random password and store it as a Kubernetes secret in order to provide some security out of the box.
-You can retrieve this password for the admin user with the following kubectl command.
+The Apache NiFi operator automatically generates the administrator user's credentials with a random password and stores it as a Kubernetes secret for enhanced security.
+You can get this password for the administrator user with the following kubectl command:

 kubectl get secrets nifi-admin-credentials-simple \